wtengi/redsquaretvapp/README.md

 My workflow for disabling the HDMI check:

-1. Downlaod APKTOOL
- Decompile the app using apktool using the following command
+1. Downlaod APKTOOL from the link provided in the resource folder Decompile the app using apktool using the following command
    $ apktool d -r APPNAME.apk
    // decodes APPNAME.apk to APPNAME folder